None Note: This tutorial was generated from an IPython notebook that can be downloaded here.

 We use xarray extensibly for easier manipulation with broadcasting, indexing, slicing, and interpolation.

-method accept either the
+The TigressWindModel.set_axes() method accept either the

-simulated PDF (in the form of xarray.Dataset
+simulated PDF (in the form of xarray.Dataset) or list of ranges (in

-log) and number of bins for vout
+log) and number of bins for vout and cs axes (sfr can either

 be a scalar or an array).
 Default is

-This function will set attributes u=logvout
+This function will set attributes u=logvout and w=logcs as 1D

-as well as vBz
+DataArray as well as vBz and Mach as 2D DataArray for

-is passed, it will also set a member
+future use.
+If a range of sfr is passed, it will also set a member

-with different coordinates so that the
+logsfr as 1D DataArray with different coordinates so that the

-final PDFs would be 3D DataArray
+final PDFs would be 3D DataArray.

 For this example, we use a single value of SFR surface density and reduced number of bins for velocity axes.